geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 ![Demonstration of applied sticky styling when the top sentinel travels off-screen](/images/svelte-action-sticky/sentinel.gif)

-First, let's create and insert our sentinel divs inside our `sticky` function.
+To accomplish this, let's first create and insert our sentinel divs inside our `sticky` function.

 ```js
 const stickySentinelTop = document.createElement('div');